phcode-dev/phoenix-fs/README.md

 The fs lib is available across all browser contexts: the main browser window, web workers, shared workers, and service workers.

+The library supports file read and write in all encodings(Eg. utf8, utf16, latin1, ...) supported by [iconv](https://www.npmjs.com/package/iconv-lite) library.

 ## File System Structure & Organization